dotnet/docs-maui/docs/platform-integration/essentials/device-display.md

 # Device display information

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `DeviceDisplay` class to read information about the device's screen metrics.
-This class can be used to request the screen stay awake while the app is running.
+This class can be used to request the screen stays awake while the app is running.

 ## Get started